 In my experience, when I really focus on and value the things that positive word of mouth does for my brand — either this blog or any of the successful businesses I’ve co-founded — that word-of-mouth buzz tends to increase.

 So what exactly is word of mouth?
+How does it increase customer loyalty?
 And what does it have to do with making your customers fall in love with you?

 Ted Wright, WOMM pioneer and author of the book Fizz: Harness the Power of Word of Mouth Marketing to Drive Brand Growth, defines word of mouth marketing this way:

 Identifying your influencers and coming up with a story that is interesting, relevant and authentic that ladders back to qualities of your brand and then sharing that story as much as possible.

 WOMMA, the Word of Mouth Marketing Association, defines it as any business action that earns a customer recommendation. … WOMM is about harnessing the power of people to build brand awareness and loyal customers.

 And make no mistake: WOMM is truly powerful.
 In fact, it’s more effective than any other kind of marketing, according to Nielsen, which found that 84% of consumers all over the world trust recommendations from friends and loved ones.